Peace River (provincial electoral district): Representation history

-Allen only served for a single term, retiring in 1930.
-The United Farmers chose William Bailey as his replacement.
+Allen also served just for a single term, retiring in 1930.
+The United Farmers chose William Bailey to run as his replacement.
 Bailey served from 1930 until he was defeated by Social Credit candidate William Lampley in the 1935 general election.

 Lampley served until 1940 when he was defeated by Independent Eld Martin.
 Martin also served a single term before Social Credit candidate William Gilliland defeated him in the 1944 election.

-Gilliland held the district for a number of terms.
+Gilliland held the district for several terms.
 He was re-elected in 1948, 1952, 1955 and 1959.
-He died on October 26, 1961 leaving the seat vacant.
+He died on October 26, 1961, leaving the seat vacant.

-The by-election held that year was won by Social Credit candidate Euell Montgomery.
-He held the district for three terms, winning re-election in 1963 before retiring in 1967.
-The last Social Credit member to hold the riding was Robert Wiebe, elected in 1967.
+A by-election held in 1961 was won by Social Credit candidate Euell Montgomery.
+He held the district until 1967, winning re-election in 1963 before retiring in 1967.
+The last Social Credit member to hold the seat was Robert Wiebe, elected in 1967.

 The 1971 election saw Wiebe defeated by Progressive Conservative candidate Al Adair.
 Adair held the district for six terms, being re-elected in 1975, 1979, 1982, 1986 and again in 1989.
-The Progressive Conservative dominance over Peace River continued as candidate Gary Friedel won the district in 1993.
-He lasted two more terms winning in 1997 and 2001 before retiring in 2004.
+The Progressive Conservative dominance over Peace River continued as P-C candidate Gary Friedel won the district in 1993.
+He lasted three terms, being re-elected in 1997 and 2001 before retiring in 2004.

 In 2004, Progressive Conservative Frank Oberle was elected to represent Peace River.
 He was re-elected to a second term in 2008, and served as the province's Energy Minister.

-In 2015, a close race saw NDP MLA Debbie Jabbour defeat Oberle by a mere 282 votes.
-Jabbour was subsequently also elected as Deputy Speaker of the province, and is the current representative for Peace River.
+In 2015, a close race saw NDP MLA Debbie Jabbour defeat the incumbent Conservative MLA Oberle by a mere 282 votes.
+Jabbour was subsequently also elected by a majority of the assembled MLAs to serve as Deputy Speaker of the provincial legislature.